Skip to content

 xaytune provides a recipe-based approach to LLM training built on PyTorch and Hugging Face Transformers.
 It covers the full lifecycle from pre-training through fine-tuning to alignment, with a clean Python API and a YAML-driven CLI.

-- Callback system -- hook into training events with
+• Callback system -- hook into training events with @on("step_end") style decorators

-@on("step_end")style decorators - Evaluation -- built-in metrics (loss, perplexity, token accuracy) and lm-eval benchmark integration
+• Evaluation -- built-in metrics (loss, perplexity, token accuracy), agent evaluation, and lm-eval benchmark integration

-- Export pipeline -- merge LoRA adapters, save, push to Hugging Face Hub, convert to GGUF
+• Export pipeline -- merge LoRA adapters, model merging, push to Hugging Face Hub, convert to GGUF

 import xaytune